 I rewatched Monsters the other night.
 Inspired by a suggestion from a friend, I decided I would revisit the film because, admittedly, my memories of the film were blurry.
-I wasn’t even certain if I had watched the entire film in one sitting and given it the attention that watching a film, any film deserves.
+I wasn’t even sure if I had watched the entire movie in one sitting and given it the attention that watching a film, any film deserves.

 Like I said previously, both leads help make this film more enjoyable; McNairy is a good character actor whose work I have enjoyed in productions before., while Able is believable as the trope-like spoiled poor-little-rich girl feeling empty inside.

-What’s really remarkable about Monsters is how This film’s creation is essentially a one-person project and was largely created using guerilla filmmaking methods that involved a great deal of improvisation.
+What’s remarkable about Monsters is how this film’s creation is essentially a one-person project and got primarily created using guerilla filmmaking methods involving a great deal of improvisation.

 As it says in Wikipedia: “Edwards conceived the idea for the film after seeing fishermen attempt to bring a creature in with a net and imagining a monster inside.
 He pitched the idea to Vertigo Films, who suggested watching In Search of a Midnight Kiss, a low-budget film starring McNairy.
 As a result, Edwards cast McNairy and Able in the lead roles.
 Principal photography lasted three weeks and had a production crew of six people.
 Filming took place in five countries and used many locations without permission.
 Most of the extras were at these locations during filming and got persuaded to act in it; all of their dialogue was improvised, and Edwards provided outlines of the primary plot points.”